dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     Parent | Lateral size | 1500   | 1800

-4. Update the target's siblings' lateral sizes based on their child weights and the new parent lateral size.
+4. Update the target's siblings' lateral sizes based on their child weights and the parent's updated lateral size.

     Object      | Attribute    |Original|Updated
     ------------|--------------|--------|-------